lixuanxian/connect-mongoose-only/README.md

 }));
 ```

-__Note:__ If you use `connect-mongo` in a very concurrent environment, you should avoid this mode and prefer setting the index yourself, once!
+__Note:__ If you use `connect-mongoose-only` in a very concurrent environment, you should avoid this mode and prefer setting the index yourself, once!

 ### Set the compatibility mode

-You have an older MongoDB version (compatible with connect-mongo) or you can't or don't want to create a TTL index.
+You have an older MongoDB version (compatible with connect-mongoose-only) or you can't or don't want to create a TTL index.

-`connect-mongo` will take care of removing expired sessions, using defined interval.
+`connect-mongoose-only` will take care of removing expired sessions, using defined interval.

 ```js
 app.use(session({